kirkofypsi/7DWorkProblemModel/dimensions/culture.md

 Working for an organization that promotes trust between employees.

 ### LOW TRUST
-> Organization's culture is perceived as one of distrust.
+> Organization’s culture is perceived as one of distrust.
 Trust is lacking between employees and leadership or between co-workers themselves.
-Working in an environment lacking trust can lead to a lack of focus and productivity.
+Working in such environment can lead to a lack of focus and productivity.

 __Exemplary statements reported by employees:__

-* *people not trusting each other*
+* *people don't trust each other*
 * *management is untrustworthy*
 * *constant distrust*
 * *environment of mistrust*